eBay UK vs Depop vs Vinted: Which Platform Makes You More Money in 2026?

 Quick summary — which platform for what?

 • Depop — Top for trend-led fashion, streetwear, and vintage.
-Highly visual and mobile-first; younger audience but higher price ceilings for “cool” items.
+Highly visual and mobile-first; a younger audience but higher price ceilings for “cool” items.

 • Vinted — Great for casual secondhand clothing.
 Buyer-friendly with zero seller fees for most casual users, making it a fast-moving marketplace for everyday items.